 What is layered light?

 There are three kinds of light that you need to consider when planning your lighting scheme to ensure there the right levels of brightness in a room – bright light for working and softer light for relaxing - and the right kind of lighting for creating the environment you’d like to achieve.
 Without them the space may feel flat and uninviting.
+Layering light is all about combining these three types of light to create a successful scheme.

 Ambient – the general level of light available in a room, including daylight.